Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/index.md

 ### Automation

-Lync offers additional built-in tools for power users to expand their capabilities in Roblox.
+Lync offers additional built-in tools for power users to automate aspects of the project.

-- [**Packages**](/lync/project-format/project-json/packages) - Download Git repositories and insert their contents into the project.
+- [**Packages**](/lync/project-format/project-json/packages) - Download GitHub repositories and insert their contents into the project.
 - [**Automated Downloads**](/lync/project-format/project-json/automated-downloads) - Download a list of sources into the project.
 - [**Automated Jobs**](/lync/project-format/project-json/automated-jobs) - Run scripts based on file system event criteria.